New HSE plan aims to keep patients out of hospitals and cut numbers in residential care

 The health service will seek to keep patients out of hospitals in the years ahead and reduce the numbers of older people in residential care as part of a new “home first” approach.

-The policy is set out in a new three-year corporate plan for the HSE, published on Tuesday, which also says it will deliver significant reductions in scheduled care waiting times.
-It says it will work to increase capacity by implementing elective-only care centres, purchasing additional capacity from the private sector, funding more hospital beds and using resources more effectively
+The HSE also said it would seek to deliver significant reductions in waiting times for scheduled care as part of a new three-year corporate plan which it released on Tuesday.

+It said it would also work to increase capacity by implementing elective-only care centres, purchasing additional capacity from the private sector, funding more hospital beds and using resources more effectively.

-The plan also seeks to accelerate the digitisation of health services to improve accessand drive value for money.
+The plan also seeks to accelerate the digitisation of health services .

+HSE chief executive Paul Reid acknowledged the health service was “far off the mark” in terms of meeting waiting time targets at present.
+He said the HSE would engage collaboratively with its board, the Minister for Health and the Department of Health on the best use of the €240million ‘access to care’ fund for this year, as well as the €125million fund provided to the National Treatment Purchase Fund (NTPF) to map out priorities for 2021.

+There is no single overall cost set out in the plan for delivering its objectives.

-As part of six overall objectives the plan aims to manage the Covid-19 pandemic while delivering healthcare safety to the public.
+As part of six overall objectives, the plan aims to manage the Covid-19 pandemic while delivering healthcare safely to the public.
 It says the HSE will “based on risk and clinical need, retain capacity for potential surges in order to meet patient care needs”.

 The plan also envisages boosting primary and community services and reducing the need for people to attend hospital.